cspeterson/splatmoji-emojidata/README.md

 This repository was created and is maintained by [Christopher Peterson] for use in [Splatmoji].

+Also, if you're here you're probably a nerd of some variety and should definitely also check out the awesome podcast [Decipher SciFi] 🤓

 # License

 This repository is distributed under the [MIT license](LICENSE.md).